jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Output Extraction**: Final answer and reasoning trace extracted from returned graph state
 - **Batch Results Storage**: All extracted outputs stored in consolidated batch result files
 - **Resource Management**: Manages memory and cleans up resources between questions
-- **Performance**: Optimized for efficient batch execution with isolated per-question processing

 **Related Sections**: Sections 7, 8 (referenced by error handling and decisions sections)

-**Section Summary**: This section covers the configuration management, factory pattern implementation, prompt management, and entry point/batch processing capabilities of the multi-agent system, describing how the system is configured, instantiated, and deployed for flexible and robust operation.
+**Section Summary**: This section covers the configuration system, factory pattern implementation, prompt management, and entry point/batch processing capabilities of the multi-agent system, describing how the system is configured, instantiated, and deployed for robust operation.

 **Key Takeaways**:
-- Dynamic configuration enables flexible deployment and agent customization
+- Centralized configuration system specifies parameters and system prompts for the entire graph
+- Configuration is constructed at runtime by entry point and consumed by factory for graph compilation
-- Factory pattern supports modular, maintainable, and testable graph construction
+- Factory pattern assigns retry limits, temperatures, and prompts to graph definition before compilation
-- Entry point supplies configuration and prompts to factory for injection during graph building
+- Entry point constructs configuration with hard-coded values and loads prompts from external files
-- Prompt management allows rapid iteration and quality control of agent behavior
 - Single graph compilation with per-question invocation ensures efficient batch processing
 - Complete question isolation prevents state crossing and maintains privacy
 - Clean output interface with graph state return and entry point extraction